 Minor impurity (ḥadath) is only removed, as is the ruling governing unclean substances (khabath), with pure (ṭāhir) and purifying (muṭahhir) water.
 This is water that has not changed in color, taste, or smell, even if it mixes with something else, such as water in natural springs, wells, or the ocean.
 Water combined with a pure substance, such as oil or other things that are normally separated from it, is rendered pure.
 It is not, however, permissible to use for removing minor impurity and the unclean substances.
 Conversely, a substance mixed with an impurity is itself impure.
 It is not to be used in daily activities or in ritual practice.
 There is no harm in [using] water mixed with parts of earth, such as that with high concentrations of salt (sabkha), blackish mud (ḥamʾa), and ochre (mughra), as well as those things that grow in them, for example moss.

 There is little that distinguishes the passage from other orthodox works of Mālikī fiqh.
 Of the six stipulations that he cited regulating the use of water in ablutions, five are also supported by Khalīl’s Mukhtaṣar.
-While the sixth, the permissibility of water mixed with earth, is not explicitly referenced by Khalīl, it is by one of his most influential commentators, al-Ḥaṭṭāb, who also authorizes the three types of soil by al-Bijāwī.
+While the sixth, the permissibility of water mixed with earth, is not explicitly referenced by Khalīl, it is by one of his most influential commentators, al-Ḥaṭṭāb, who also authorizes the three types of soil mentioned by al-Bijāwī.

-Khalīl’s of the school’s mashhūr doctrine is even more apparent in al-Fiqh al-kāmil’s discussion of ritual prayer.
+Khalīl’s record of the school’s mashhūr doctrine is even more apparent in al-Fiqh al-kāmil’s discussion of ritual prayer.
 Writing of its requirements, al-Bijāwī notes that performing the concluding salutation is necessary only in response to the leader of the prayer, and a second time to the worshipper’s left if someone is in fact engaged in prayer alongside them.
 The text is almost an exact reproduction of Khalīl’s view of the school’s authoritative doctrine.
 Later, al-Bijāwī again excerpts Khalīl when listing the commendable practices of prayer.
 He writes:

 Raising both hands until they are parallel with each other while saying God is greatest (takbir al-iḥrām), and [then] dropping both hands [to one’s sides] calmly is commendable.
 It is also commendable to lengthen the recitation [of the two chapters] during dawn (ṣubḥ) and noon (ẓuhr) prayer, as well as shortening their recitation at afternoon (ʿaṣr) and sunset (maghrib) prayers, as well as performing a medium length recitation during evening (ʿishāʾ) prayer.
 It is commendable for someone praying behind an imam (maʾmūn) to say, “Our lord, praise be unto you (rabbana wa laka al-ḥamdu).”